01-edu/public/subjects/social-network/README.md

 ### Authentication

-To be able for the users to use the social network they will have to make an account.
+In order for the users to use the social network they will have to make an account.
 So you will have to make a registration and login form.
 To register, every user should provide at least:

 - Email
 - Password